 - Error dimes — Dimes with off-center strikes, die breaks, and broadstrikes vary in value on a case-by-case basis but are generally worth $5 to $25+

-- Semi-key dates — Pretty much anything that’s between common and rare.
+- Semi-key dates — Semi-key date coins are pretty much anything that’s between common and rare.
 Here’s a breakdown on some of the major ones since 1916:

 - 1949 Roosevelt dime — $3+